hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/index.html.md

 ## How TFE Uses VCS Access

-TFE relies on VCS to get Terraform configurations.
-Every workspace is associated with a VCS repository, which provides Terraform code for that workspace.
+Most workspaces in TFE are associated with a VCS repository, which provides Terraform configurations for that workspace.
+To find out which repos are available, access their contents, and create webhooks, TFE needs access to your VCS service.

+Although TFE's API lets you create workspaces and push configurations to them without a VCS connection, the primary workflow expects every workspace to be backed by a repository.
+If you plan to use TFE's GUI to create workspaces, you must configure VCS access first.

-To use your code, TFE needs to do several things:
+To use configurations from VCS, TFE needs to do several things:

 - Access a list of repositories, to let you search for repos when creating new workspaces.
 - Register webhooks with your VCS service, to get notified of new commits to a chosen branch.